Hendiadys: Use and effect

 The typical result of a hendiadys is to transform a noun-plus-adjective into two nouns joined by a conjunction.
-For example, sound and fury (from act V, scene 5 of Macbeth) seems to offer a more striking image than "furious sound".
-In this example, as typically, the subordinate idea originally present in the adjective is transformed into a noun in and of itself.
+For example, sound and fury from the Tomorrow and tomorrow and tomorrow speech in Macbeth seems to offer a more striking image than "furious sound".
+In this example, as is typically the case, the subordinate idea initially present in the adjective is transformed into a noun in its own right.

 Another example is Dieu et mon droit, present in the coat of arms of the United Kingdom.
-In fact, hendiadys is most effective in English when the adjectival and nominal forms of the word are identical.
+Hendiadys is most effective in English when the adjectival and nominal forms of the word are identical.
 Thus "the cold wind went down the hall" becomes the cold and the wind went down the hall.
-He came despite rain and weather instead of "He came despite the rainy weather".
+Likewise, he came despite rain and weather instead of "he came despite the rainy weather".

 Two verbs (as in the case of a catenative verb) can be so joined: come and get it (also come get it in American English) and Fowler says that try and... for "try to..." is a "true example" of hendiadys.